DmitriiK/kata_ai.meeting_assistant.clever_foxes/README.md

 #### 🤖 Private AI Chat Section

-**Located at the bottom of the Transcription tab**, the Private AI Chat provides instant answers about your meeting.
+**Located at the bottom of the Transcription tab**, the Private AI Chat provides intelligent conversational assistance with memory and context awareness.

 **How to Use:**

-1. **Start Transcription**: The chat interface appears automatically
+1. **Start Transcription**: The chat interface appears automatically with memory status indicator
 2. **Quick Questions**: Click any button for instant answers:
    - 📝 Last Said - What was just discussed?
    - 👤 Who Spoke - Who was the last speaker?